 If you love sunsets, El Chipre has one of the best viewpoints in Manizales.
 You can walk up the hill to the structure called Tower to the Sky.
 I didn't make it to the structure but I did make it to the sculpture of the thinking man and the dog, with two guys I met at the hostel.
 This area has a few bars and fast food restaurants and is a really nice place to be at dusk.

 Manizales feels much hillier than Medellin.
-It’s lush, green and has amazing views and the people here are just as friendly as they are in Medellin.
+It’s lush, and green and has amazing views and the people here are just as friendly as they are in Medellin.
 It is cooler though and I struggled with the cold during my first week.
 Expect it to rain a lot too but it is a beautiful city.

-Where to stay in Manizales
+Where To Stay in Manizales

 I stayed at Mountain Hostels, near the Zona Rosa area of the city.
-This area is full of cafes and bars and has more of a European-university feel to it than other parts of the city.
+This area is full of cafes and bars and has more of a European university feel to it than other parts of the city.
 I really loved this hostel which has two hostels in the same street.
-They have their own dance studio with two evenings classes.
+They have their own dance studio with two evening classes.
 I attended one which only cost 10,000 and was so much fun.
 They organise tours for you and I met some really nice people here, which was perfect for me being solo.